 Landscaping case studies

-We believe the most effective and sustainable way to optimize landscaping websites for local search terms, over the long term, is by featuring your local landscaping projects as case studies.
+We believe the most effective and sustainable way to optimize your website for local search terms, over the long term, is by featuring your local landscaping projects as case studies.

 The key is creating and optimizing a unique page for each case study.
 Sound like a lot of work?
 Yeah, it is.
 That’s why your competitors aren’t doing it.
 (This is also why that SEO firm you pay $500+/month doesn’t do it.
 But what do they really do anyway?)